muratkeremozcan/books/aws/Burning-Monk/yans-blog-posts.md

 5. Function Invocations: Successful function calls are recorded and used for billing purposes.
 Any changes in the number of invocations significantly influence costs.
 6. Iterator Age: For streaming data, this metric is used to track the time it takes for the latest record in a stream to reach Lambda and be processed.

-However, the article points out several limitations of CloudWatch Metrics, such as missing valuable metrics like Concurrent Executions for all functions, Cold Start Count, Memory Usage, Billed Duration, Timeout Count, and Estimated Cost.
+However, Yan points out several limitations of CloudWatch Metrics, such as missing valuable metrics like Concurrent Executions for all functions, Cold Start Count, Memory Usage, Billed Duration, Timeout Count, and Estimated Cost.

 Additionally, Yan discusses how to design service dashboards and how to set alerts for monitoring.
 For instance, alerts should be set up for error rates, timeouts, Iterator Age, SQS message age, DLQ errors, throttling, and API latency.
-The article also mentions CloudWatch Events, which can trigger Lambda functions to solve issues in other AWS services.
+Yan also mentions CloudWatch Events, which can trigger Lambda functions to solve issues in other AWS services.

 Lastly, Yan provides tips on how to automate the process of creating alerts using CloudFormation macros and discusses the potential of dashboards in CloudWatch.